It's being stretched so thin but feeling so complete.

 Give your arms a rest and give the new siblings a safe and cozy chance to bond.
 This decades-loved bouncer also converts to a toddler chair to get extra years of mileage.

-Sure, you could argue that a sibling is the greatest gift of all—but a token of celebration is nice too.
-This delicate cuff bracelet is perfect for commemorating their new title.
-(Also available in other styles!)
+Sure, you could argue that a sibling is the greatest gift of all—but a token of affirmation is nice too.
+This delicate cuff bracelet is perfect for reminding them that although a little bundle of joy has changed their life in a big way, they're loved all the same now and forever.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.